 Desktop, Mobile, or Tablet?
 Check the Audience >>Mobile >> Overview report

-Everyone is focused on mobile, as they should as in 2018, the forecast is for more than 52% of web traffic to come from mobile.
-It would be stupid to ignore that but let’s not ignore desktop.
+Everyone is focused on mobile, as they should, because in 2018, the forecast is for more than 52% of web traffic to come from mobile.
+It would be stupid to ignore that, but let’s not ignore desktop.
 People still have home machines that they use robustly, as not all sites are mobile friendly.
 Yet.

 This can help you decide if you want to focus your advertising on a certain time of the day or perhaps adjust your bid to be more aggressive.
 You find this out by going to Audience >>Behavior>>New vs Returning and then adding a secondary dimension of Day of the Week Name.

 What you’ll get is a horizontal bar chart of strongest days for new visitors and returning visitors.
 Maybe on the days you have strongest traffic, you can run a sale or offer visitors some special PDF download, white paper, you name it.